SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/monitoring-and-controlling-devices.html.md

 Operations are used to remote control devices.

+>**Important**:When using Cumulocity IoT to remotely operate machinery, make sure that all remote operations follow the safety standards and do not cause any harm.

-Cumulocity displays operations at the level of individual devices and across all devices:
+Cumulocity shows operations at the level of individual devices and across all devices:

 * Click **Device control** in the **Overview** menu in the navigator to see the operations for all devices.
 * * Switch to the **Control** tab in the details of a particular device to see the operations of this specific device.